 One of the amazing things that God created our bodies to do is to heal.
-Let's say you're walking down the Pinellas Trail and you trip over a branch and scrape your knee.
-Initially, you may start to bleed, but after a few seconds, your body begins to produce platelets, which stick together and form a clot.
+Let's say you're walking down toward the St. Pete Pier, and you trip over a branch and scrape your knee.
+Initially, you might start to bleed, but after a few seconds, your body begins to produce platelets, which stick together and form a clot.
 That clot eventually turns into a scab, and beneath that scab, your body begins to form new skin.
 Within a week or two, it's hard to tell that you even fell at all!
 In today's passage, Jesus demonstrates His ability to heal those who are sick and suffering.